Codecademy/docs/content/python/concepts/built-in-functions/built-in-functions.md

   - "paths/computer-science"
 ---

-The Python interpreter has a set of functions and types built into it that are always available.
+The Python interpreter has a set of functions and types built into it (pre-defined) that are always available.
+They are always ready for use for the Python programmer.

 They are listed here in alphabetical order.